railwayapp/docs/src/docs/reference/databases.md

 ## Support

-Explore the [Use Database Services](/how-to/use-database-services) guide section for more information on how to get started using databases in Railway.
+Explore the [Databases](/guides/databases) guide section for more information on how to get started using databases in Railway.